Missa sicca

 Specific types of Missa sicca included Missa nautica, said at sea in rough weather, and Missa venatoria, said for hunters in a hurry.
 In some monasteries each priest was also obliged to say a dry Mass after the conventual Mass.

-Cardinal Giovanni Bona (Rerum liturg. libr. duo, I, xv) argued against the practice of saying dry Masses.
-Following the reform of Pope Pius V it gradually disappeared.
+The dry Mass was "still current custom" in the sixteeth century.
+Following the reform of Pope Pius V (d.
+1572), it gradually disappeared, but was still sufficiently active that Giovanni Bona (Cardinal from 1670) still argued against the practice of saying dry Masses (Rerum liturg. libr. duo, I, xv).